The Rules. Here's What Jehovah's Witnesses Believe.

 Toast drinks (WT, Feb 15, 2007, 'Question From Readers', 'The Bible does not mention toasting, so why do Jehovah’s Witnesses avoid sharing in toasts?')

-Buy a raffle ticket because it's gangling (WT Oct 15, 1997, Article: 'Discerning the Principle Reflects Maturity, Subtitle: 'Look Behind the Law', 5th par)
+Buy a raffle ticket because it's gambling (WT Oct 15, 1997, Article: 'Discerning the Principle Reflects Maturity, Subtitle: 'Look Behind the Law', 5th par).

 Play bingo (WT, Nov 15, 2006, Article: 'An Issue That Involves You', Subtitle: 'Pleasing God in Other Areas of Life', 3rd par)

 Gambling is greed, competitive, addictive, etc. (WT, Nov 1, 2002, 'Questions From Readers', 'Is it wrong to bet if only small amounts of money are involved?'